-As far as tooth replacement option go, you’re probably most familiar with dentures.
+As far as tooth-replacement options go, you’re probably most familiar with dentures.
 However, somethings you might want to consider that are more permanent are dental implants.
-Dental implants are rising in popularity and if you’re seriously considering restoring your smile because of damaged or missing teeth, you might want to consider implants over dentures.
+Dental implants are rising in popularity and if you’re seriously considering restoring your smile because of damaged or missing teeth, you might want to consider implants rather than dentures.

 So dental implants appear to be more permanent than dentures and only require replacement about every 25 years.
 Considering most patients that get dental implants their first time around are already middle-aged or older, their implants can very well last them the rest of their lifetime.
 One way to extend the life of either your dentures or dental implants is to also practice proper hygiene routines daily.

 Curious to know some more reasons to consider dental implants over dentures?
 Look below to see what Dental Associates has to say about the disadvantages of dentures.

 Dental implant: Permanent dentures replacement